datafusion-contrib/fs-hdfs/README.md

 * [API documentation] (https://yahonanjing.github.io/fs-hdfs)

 ## Requirements
-* Hadoop compiled with native library (i.e., maven profile ``-Pnative``)
-    * Please refer to https://github.com/apache/hadoop/blob/trunk/BUILDING.txt if you need more description.
 * The C related files are from the branch ``3.3.1`` of hadoop repository.
 For rust usage, a few changes are also applied.
+* No need to compile the Hadoop native library by yourself.
+However, the Hadoop jar dependencies are still required.

 ## Usage
 Add this to your Cargo.toml: